ManojThella/assignment2-thella/AboutMe.md

 |Switerland| It has ski resorts during the winter, it is beautiful all year|20|
 |Greenland|It has Northern lights|15|
 |Africa|It has Mount Kilimanjaro, Victoria Falls, Nile river, and game reserves such as the Maasai Mara and Serengeti|40|

+---

+## Pithy Quotes

+>Truth hurts.
+Maybe not as much as jumping on a bicycle with a seat missing, but it hurts.
+>> Author -*Lt.
+Frank Drebinr*

+>Before you marry a person, you should first make them use a computer with slow Internet to see who they really are.
+>> Author -*Will Ferrell*